 Rapid Assistance for Citizens in an Emergency (RACE)

 - Helps identify residents with special needs who may require extra assistance in an emergency.
-For more information, click here.
+For more information, visit the RACE page

 - If a young person needs help for any reason, he or she can go to any business displaying the yellow and black Safe Place sign.